-- Demonstrate financial need (except for certain loans) - Be accepted for admission at DBU and working toward a degree or certificate in an eligible program at DBU - Be a U.S. citizen or eligible noncitizen - Have a valid Social Security Number (see Office of Financial Aid for exceptions) - Register with Selective Service if required.
-(You can use the FAFSA to register) - Maintain satisfactory academic progress once in school - Certify that you are not in default on a federal student loan and do now owe money on a federal grant - Certify that you will use student aid only for educational purposes
+- Demonstrate financial need (except for certain loans) - Be accepted for admission at DBU and working toward a degree or certificate in an eligible program at DBU - Be a U.S. citizen or eligible noncitizen - Have a valid Social Security Number (see Office of Financial Aid for exceptions) - Be registered with Selective Service if required. - Maintain satisfactory academic progress once in school - Certify that you are not in default on a federal student loan and do now owe money on a federal grant - Certify that you will use student aid only for educational purposes